Aave V3 Position Tracking: aTokens, Debt Tokens, and the Health Factor (2026)

 4. Read derived balances, not just transfer events (scaled-balance design).

-5. Confirm tax characterisation of supply/accrual/liquidation per jurisdiction.
+5. Confirm tax characterisation of supply, accrual and liquidation per jurisdiction.

 6. Reconcile the position pair to the protocol with an audit trail.

-Wag3s Folio reads Aave V3 aToken and variableDebtToken derived balances, attributes interest accrual correctly, nets the collateral and debt legs, models Health-Factor liquidations as events, and surfaces the data for the jurisdiction-specific tax characterisation.
+Wag3s Folio reads Aave V3 aToken and variableDebtToken derived balances, attributes interest accrual to the right category, nets the collateral and debt legs, models Health-Factor liquidations as discrete events, and surfaces the result for the jurisdiction-specific tax characterisation.
 See the Folio product page.

 Further reading